polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/integrate/try-runtime.md

 The most common use case for `try-runtime` is with storage migrations and runtime upgrades.

-There are a number of flags that need to be preferably set on a running node in order to work well with try-runtime’s expensive RPC queries, namely:
+There are a number of flags that should be set on the node try-runtime is completing RPC queries against in order to work well with the large payloads, namely:

 - `set --rpc-max-payload 1000` to ensure large RPC queries can work.
 - `set --rpc-cors all` to ensure ws connections can come through.